-Systems Engineering (Tove Larsen, Max Maurer, Joao Leitao, Lauren Cook)
+Systems Transformation (Tove Larsen, Max Maurer, Joao Leitao, Lauren Cook)

 looks at the engineering options and methodologies to lead urban water infrastructure systems into a sustainable and resilient future.
 This research area is strongly linked with the Eawag strategic program Wings (Water and wastewater Innovations for Non-Grid Solutions).
 This highly interdisciplinary research focus has three core research thrusts: